Jack Santora

-Jack Anthony Santora (born 6 October 1976) is an Italian-American former professional baseball infielder who played internationally for the Italy national baseball team, and who is currently a coach in the Los Angeles Angels organization.
+Jack Anthony Santora (born 6 October 1976) is an Italian-American former professional baseball infielder who played internationally for the Italy national baseball team, and is currently a coach in the Los Angeles Angels organization.

 Early life

 Santora grew up in Monterey, CA.

 Father, Vic Santora, coached football and baseball.

 Brother, Phil Santora, coached high school baseball and softball at Monterey High School.

 Santora attended UCLA.
 In 1998, he played collegiate summer baseball for the Hyannis Mets of the Cape Cod Baseball League, and was named a league all-star.